 This was something new for me.
-I’ve stayed in Holland America standard balcony staterooms (called “verandahs” on Holland America) a few times.
-But this extended verandah stateroom aboard the new Nieuw Statendam was something different and interesting for me.
+I’ve stayed in Holland America standard balcony staterooms (called “verandahs” on Holland America) several times.
+But this extended balcony stateroom aboard the new Nieuw Statendam would be something different and interesting for me.

 In case you missed it, in a recent article I wrote about my first impression of Nieuw Statendam, sister ship to Koningsdam.
-It’s a quick walk-through that explains the new twist to the usual pre-sailaway muster.
-Take a peek at the beautiful main dining room and find out about the new Club Orange add-on amenity.
+It’s a quick walk-through of my discoveries on embarkation day.
+Take a peek at the beautiful main dining room and find out about the new Holland America Club Orange add-on amenity.

 A really great feature that’s making the rounds on new ships is to have a USB port and electric plug next to your bed.
 Plenty of plug-ins for all your and your roommate’s electronics.
 No more having to charge your phone across the room at the desk.

 It took me a couple of minutes to track down the hair dryer.
 It’s a “real” one – you don’t have to keep your finger pressed on “On” to make it work.
-Also, in lieu of Holland America’s older bathroom wall-mounted magnifying mirror, now there’s a portable one in the drawer.
+Also, instead of Holland America’s older wall-mounted magnifying mirror in the bathroom, now there’s a portable one in the drawer.

 This is a real pet-peeve of mine.
 You book a really nice cruise (on another cruise line!) only to open the closet and find that the hangers don’t fully leave the closet rod.
 Drives me nuts.
 Holland America has the real deal.
 Thank you.

-My office away from home.
+My office away from home in my stateroom.
 Comfortable chair and writing area.
 I can keep my laptop plugged in and charging while I work.

-I’m standing with my back at the railing.
+I’m standing with my back at the railing, looking in towards my stateroom.
 You can get an idea about the extra space.